jhpyle/docassemble/_docs/objects.md

 rather than simply accessing a stored value.
 You can tell by the presence of parentheses whether a method is being used.

-Using objects in your interviews has a number of advantages over using plain variables.
+Using objects in your DALang has a number of advantages over using plain variables.

 <a name="generic"></a>The first advantage is that you can write